-Views: 1 Author: Rachel Publish Time: 2025-08-18 Origin: Site
+Views: 19 Author: Rachel Publish Time: 2025-08-18 Origin: Site

 90 degree elbow is the most common fitting in piping systems.
 Its core function is to change the direction of fluid flow.
 It is also used to avoid obstructions and force the flow into a 90 degree turn when piping layouts are restricted.
 90 degree elbows are frequently used in industries such as building plumbing, HVAC systems, and industrial piping.

-A 90 degree elbow is a standardized pipe elbows shaped like the letter "L" with two perpendicular openings, creating a sharp 90 degree bend.
 90-degree elbows are available in long-radius and short-radius versions.
-The centerline radius of a long-radius elbow is 1.5 times the nominal pipe diameter; the centerline radius of a short-radius elbow is equal to the nominal pipe diameter.
+The centerline radius of a long-radius elbow is 1.5 times the pipe's nominal diameter.
+The centerline radius of a short-radius elbow is equal to the nominal pipe diameter.
 They are used in extremely confined spaces where significant flow resistance and turbulence are expected.

 90 degree elbow connections include threaded, socket weld, butt weld, and flanged connections.

-2. Socket weld: Suitable for small- to medium-diameter carbon steel or stainless steel pipes.
+Socket weld: Suitable for small- to medium-diameter carbon steel or stainless steel pipes.
 When connecting, insert the pipe into the elbow socket, leaving a 1.5-3mm gap.
 Secure the position with electric welding and weld along the end.
 Finally, remove the weld slag and perform non-destructive testing.

-3. Butt welding: This is mostly used for large-diameter or high-pressure pipes.
+Butt welding: This is mostly used for large-diameter or high-pressure pipes.
 When butt welding, align the elbow and pipe groove, leaving a 2-3mm gap.
 First, secure with electric welding, then complete with multiple layers of welding.
 Finally, test for tightness.

 Yes, 90 degree elbows do affect water flow, causing pressure drops, increased turbulence, and energy loss in the pipe.
 So, how do 90 degree elbows affect water flow?